goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

   :term:`PasteScript`, and :term:`PasteDeploy`.

-- BlueBream includes a number of compenents which provide well tested implementation of common requirements.
+- BlueBream includes a number of components which provide well tested implementation of common requirements.
 A few are of these are:

   - zope.publisher_ publishes Python objects on the web, it is geared